 It is a way of eating that emphasizes the foods humans have evolved to eat for hundreds of thousands of years, before the agricultural and industrial revolutions.

-This type of diet is proven to work better than the low-fat diet currently recommended by health authorities all around the world.
+This type of diet is proven to work better than the low-fat diet still recommended all around the world.

 - Grains: Avoid grains if you need to lose weight, including bread and pasta.
 Gluten grains (wheat, spelt, barley and rye) are the worst (7, 8, 9, 10, 11).
 Healthier grains like rice and oats are fine if you don’t need to lose weight.